atomist-skills/eslint-skill/README.md

 <!---atomist-skill-description:start--->

-Automatically find and fix problems in your JavaScript code using ESLint
+Find and fix problems in your JavaScript code using ESLint

 <!---atomist-skill-description:end--->